unreno/viral-identification/README.md

 Some of these entries have sequence names which are invalid to some software.

-The most common issue is including a greater-than symbol after the first character.
+The most common issue is including a greater-than symbol in the sequence name after the first character as is seen in the example where an XML tag was left in the name.
+I replaced the whole tag with an underscore using `sed`.

 ```BASH